-We have 50,000 customers in total across the UK and the first thing we do when we receive their initial application is request their credit information that is held by the credit bureau.
+We have 50,000 customers using our loan products in total across the UK and the first thing we do when we receive their initial application is request their credit information that is held by the credit bureau.
 We undertake a review of bank statements and other money-related documents to give us an understanding of income, spending habits and their ability to pay.
 We then determine what sort of loan best suites the customer’s individual circumstances and discuss how they can to improve their credit rating in the future.

 It is an approach that means we lend to those who are turned away by many mainstream banks and building societies.
 We meet, we talk.
 We’re not governed by online processes – we recognise that life isn’t often as straightforward as we’d like, putting many of us in need of financial support from time to time.
 That’s why we’re here.
 To help.
 Just read our Feefo reviews.

 Your credit report or history is essentially your financial report card – indicating how responsible we are with our money.
 It records information on all our borrowing and current accounts and lots of other financial and public record information about us – current and previous addresses, full name and date of birth.

 It’s used to check our reliability before an application for credit is approved.
 And even if a request is authorised, those with poorer scores will pay a higher interest rate because of the perceived risk they bring.

 What Can I Do to Repair My Credit?

 The single most important factor when determining credit worthiness is your payment history.
 We help customers do just that.

 We begin by paying off any outstanding debts and bringing any accounts that are currently past due up to date.
 In brief, keep balances low and make payments on time.